zakkhoyt/VWWArduinoController/README.md

 # VWWArduinoController.h

-I wanted a pure Objective-C ARC interface so that I could quickly/easily implement projects between Cocoa and Arduino.
-I also wanted to have the ability to setup a termination string or chars so that the end user doens't need to worry about assembiling their data from the serial buffers
+I wanted to create a pure Objective-C ARC interface to quickly/easily communicate between Cocoa and Arduino over USB serial.
+Also, I liked the idea of specifying an termination string/char so that the end user wouldn't need to worry about assembiling their data from the serial buffers before processing it.
+This framework provides these solutions.

 This code is based off of SerialExample by Gabe Ghearing,   [available here:](http://playground.arduino.cc/Interfacing/Cocoa)